Skip to main content

 1. Consider using a Dependent Care FSA to reduce your taxable income and save pre-tax dollars to pay for out-of-pocket child and/or eldercare dependent expenses.

 2. Think about if a compressed workweek or flexible work hours might help you keep the cost of child or elder care more manageable.
-If so, chat with your manager about your options.
+If so, chat with your supervisor about your options.

 Save for retirement